f5devcentral/f5-automation-labs/docs/class1/module3/lab2.rst

    - iApp Template Name & Version the Service Template is using
    - The Connectors/Clouds that may use this template
    - A control that toggles which Parameters are displayed in the pane
-   - The input Sections and Fields (collapsed in screeshot) for the iApp Template
+   - The input Sections and Fields (collapsed in screenshot) for the iApp Template

    |image48|